SteveJustin1963/tec-SCOPE/README.md

  project that involves using rotary encoders to read and control a telescope.
 I wrote some code to convert the encoder data into map data, which I then sent to Stellerium.

-22.9.22
+17.9.22 - recycled broken foot massage machine for 24v dc worm drive. now need another. or go stepper motor way. try both.

-investigate counter with flipflop cct to count rotary encoder movement without resorting to interrupts to count. investigate dc vs steppers. checked LX200 ascii codes. checked io port options.
+22.9.22 - investigate counter with flipflop cct to count rotary encoder movement without resorting to interrupts to count. investigate dc vs steppers. checked LX200 ascii codes. checked io port options.